NyokabiKamau/phase1-codechallenge-week3/README.md

 * Run <code>npm install</code> on the terminal
 * Run <code>npm init</code> to add the node modules and json package files
 * Run <code>json-server --watch db.json</code> on your terminal to start the backend json server
-   * (This enables the user to view the list of animals and access their content on the browser)
+   * (This enables the user to view the list of films and access their content on the browser and buy tickets)

    * or